VodkaSodaBrah/childress-portfolio/README.md

 # Portfilio Project for Michael Childress

-> Portfolio written in React
+> Professional Portfolio written in React to be a visual representation of my résumé

 *Fork from [es6-webpack2-starter](https://github.com/micooz/es6-webpack2-starter)*